Part of a child's investment income might be subject to tax at the parent's highest marginal tax rate if:

 Use Form 1040 or Form 1040A, if applicable.

 Include Form 8615.
 This shows the tax calculation using the parent's highest marginal tax rate.

 If your child has earned income or received proceeds from the sale of stock reported on Form 1099-B, you must:

 File a separate return for your child.

 Use Form 8615 to compute the tax on your child's income.

 You don't have to make the same choice for all your children.
-You can file Form 8814 for 1 child and Form 8615 for another.
+You can file Form 8814 for one child and Form 8615 for another.

-If your child has only a small amount of interest or dividend income to report, it might seem convenient to report your child's income on your return.
+Your child might have only a small amount of interest or dividend income to report.
+If so, it could seem convenient to report your child's income on your return.
 However, you might miss out on the benefit of the child's lower tax rates.